puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 * *Status*: _Accepted_, *Assignee*: _Community or Puppetlabs Developer_ -- Once a ticket is actively being worked on, but no code is ready to merge, it should go into _Accepted_ status and be assigned to the person working on it.
 Tickets which are in status _Accepted_ but do not have an owner are not being actively worked on.
 * *Status*: _In Topic Branch Pending Review_, *Assignee*: _Community-Support Developer_ -- Once there is code in a pull request, and the *Branch* field indicates the URL of the pull request, the developer responsible for community support will perform code review and take further action (comment, request further code or tests, merge).
 * *Status*: _Merged Pending Release_, *Assignee*: _Release Engineer_ -- After merging completed code, the community support developer sets the _Merged Pending Release_ status and adds a comment with the github URL of the commit that contains the merge (e.g. https://github.com/puppetlabs/puppet/commit/abcdefbadc0ffee
 * *Status*: _Closed_, *Assignee*: _Person who closed it_ -- Either been released or no further action can be taken on it.
-Closer should add a comment with the final resolution of the ticket (“Not to be fixed”, “Unable to reproduce”, etc)
+Closer should add a comment with the final resolution of the ticket ("Not to be fixed", "Unable to reproduce", etc)
 * *Status*: _Requires CLA to be signed_, *Assignee*: _Author_ -- Even if the code and tests are there, we need a Contributor License Agreement on file before we can merge the code.
 [Sign the Contributor License Agreement here.](https://cla.puppetlabs.com/)

 #### Potentially Unused Statuses